Looking to get the best possible data rates from your T-Mobile 5G Internet Gateway?

 Congrats!
 Your T-Mobile 5G Internet Gateway is now connected to your more powerful MIMO External Antennas.

 Correctly positioning and aiming MIMO antennas is crucial to getting the best performance to your T-Mobile 5G Internet Gateway, or indeed any other router.

 We've actually compiled a detailed 4x4 MIMO instruction manual to accompany our own 4x4 MIMO Antenna Kits, where we go into depth on the best ways to aim the antennas.

 The goal is to find the best location and direction for the antenna(s) to maximize data rates to the hotspot.
 It can take a little patience, but can have a huge impact – it’s worth a bit of extra effort!

 Once you've got your external MIMO antennas connected, you're ready to go outside with your "test-rig".

 With each location and direction you try, run a couple speed tests, and make a note of the results.
 Here are all the locations and directions where we recommend testing your MIMO antenna:

 Pro tip: Don’t just go to the highest point of the roof!
 While signal is generally stronger the higher you go, there’s also often more interference.
 We’ve found it’s often better to mount the antenna(s) on the side of the building where the structure can shield the antennas from interference.

-Once you've found the position which gets you the highest data rates to the T-Mobile Gateway, that's where you'll want to install the MIMO antenna.
+Once you've found the position which gets you the highest data rates to your T-Mobile Gateway, that's where you'll want to install the MIMO antenna.
 Go ahead and mount the antenna, run cables inside, connect everything up, and enjoy superior data rates!